top of page

 The WHAT

-We'll go into the various channels and methods of connecting with your customers proactively, but what is the content or substance of the interaction?
+We'll get into the various channels and methods you might use to connecting with your customers, but first - what is the content or substance of the interaction?

-I'm assuming it's not to ask them what they thought about the Bachelor finale (unless you're at that level with your customer, to which I say: good on you).
+I'm assuming it's not to ask them what they think about the new Bachelorette cast (unless you're at that level with your customer, to which I say: good on you).

 All jokes aside, the ultimate goal for this outreach is to increase retention - a value to you and your business.